HummingbirdHammocks/amazon-order-alert/README.md

 # Amazon Order Alert
-Add a task to Todoist if an Amazon order shipment in Shipstation will soon be late.
+Add a task to Todoist if an Amazon order shipment in Shipstation will soon be late and mark order with Urgent tag.

 ## How To Use